johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-06-21-azure-container-apps-pubsub/index.md

 console.log(`listening on port ${portNumber}`);
 ```

-Our WebService now be publishing using pubsub, instead of using service invocation.
+The thing to note above is the `client.pubsub.publish`; our WebService will now be publishing using pubsub, instead of using axios and service invocation.

 ### Subscribing